animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Even though only a single `PdxSerializer` instance can be registered with {data-store-name}, it makes sense to create a single `PdxSerializer` implementation per application domain object type.
+Even though only a single `PdxSerializer` instance can be registered with GemFire, it makes sense to create a single `PdxSerializer` implementation per application domain object type.

 </div>